Mfarzana/docker-learning/day3_Dockerfile/README.md

 ## Dockerfile
 Dockerfile has two parts instruction and arguments.
 Docker builds images automatically by reading the instructions from a Dockerfile.
-- **FROM java:8-jdk-alpine**— This image was prepared by someone else and contains all necessary dependencies that we would need to run any Java application.

-Every Dockerfile typically starts with a FROM line.
-Here we tell Docker that our image will be based on another image that is available on public repository (Docker Hub).

-This FROM command receives as argument a basic existent docker image that we will use to build our layers on top of.
-This image  contains all **necessary dependencies** that we would need to run any **Java application**.
+- **FROM java:8-jdk-alpine**— Every Dockerfile typically starts with a FROM line.
+Here we tell Docker that our image will be based on another image that is available on public repository (Docker Hub) and **this image  contains all necessary dependencies** that we would need to run any **Java application**.

-This is the starting point for your Dockerfile.
-E  The base image passed as argument is openjdk:8-jdk-alpine.
-This image contains a jdk version 8 already installed.
-The alpine version means that the image makes use of the alpine distribution, which is significantly smaller than any other Linux distribution.

 ## Push docker image to Docker Hub Registry
 - **Spring Boot Demo Project Structure:**